 Radiation Oncology Program Overview

 The Section of Radiation Oncology at Dartmouth-Hitchcock is excited to be initiating a residency program, newly approved by the ACGME Review Committee in 2018.
 Our first excellent resident will be joining us in July 2020.
-This fall we are accepting applications for one advanced position to begin July 2020.
-Thereafter we anticipate one resident entering the program every year, eventually building to a cohort totaling four positions.
+This fall we are accepting applications for one advanced position to begin July 2021.
+Thereafter we anticipate continuing with one resident entering the program every year, eventually building to a cohort totaling four positions.

 The Section encompasses a top-caliber faculty who employ state-of-the-art technologies to treat more than 1,000 patients annually, both at its primary site on the Lebanon campus and its satellite facility in St. Johnsbury, Vermont.
 Our Section prides itself on setting the pace for cancer care in northern New England.
 We offer a full panoply of world class therapies, including stereotactic radiosurgery, stereotactic body radiation therapy, real-time target monitoring, gated radiation therapy, HDR and LDR applications across various body sites, a variety of treatments utilizing unsealed sources (e.g. Ra-223, I-131, Y-90), and cutting-edge image-guided radiation therapy technologies, such as conebeam CT treatment imaging, VisionRT applications, 4D-simulation scanning, and adaptive radiation treatment planning.
 In 2018 the Section acquired northern New England’s first MRI-guided, linear accelerator-based radiation therapy unit, a landmark innovation re-defining image-guided radiation oncology for the 21st century.
 We initiated clinical treatments of patients in January 2020.